ALCO-PoliTO/DinnerFor11/README.md

 This repository is maintained by ALCO@Politecnico di Torino.
 TheObersolver is a pre-release software for solving the [Oberwolfach Problem](https://en.m.wikipedia.org/wiki/Oberwolfach_problem).

 This software uses [IBM CPLEX](https://developer.ibm.com/academic/).
-As for the former one, scholars are entitled to obtain a free license via the IBM Academic Initiative.
+Scholars are entitled to obtain a free license via the IBM Academic Initiative.

-See section [releases](https://github.com/ALCO-PoliTO/TheOberSolver/releases) for current release.

 ## License

-MIT License
+MIT Licensescholars

 Copyright (c) 2018 ALCO@PoliTO